 C. Allied Health.
 Any licensed healthcare provider who is not a physician or dentist may become a member.

 D. Associate.
 Anyone with an interest in the field of pediatric sedation who does not meet the criteria of any other category may become an associate member.
 Privileges and benefits shall be approved by the Board of Directors.

 Section 1.2.
 Voting.
-Members in the following categories shall have voting privileges: Founders Circle, Physician/Dentist, and Allied Health.
+Members in the following categories shall have voting privileges: Sustaining Member, Physician/Dentist, and Allied Health.
 Each member in good standing in the foregoing categories shall be entitled to one (1) vote on each matter submitted to the membership for a vote, provided, however, that the Board of Directors may suspend the voting privileges of any member who has failed to pay dues in a timely manner or for other reasons as determined by the Board of Directors, from time to time.
 A membership quorum for the purposes of voting on any matter to be voted upon by the membership shall be defined as members holding at least that number of votes as is equal to seven percent (7%) of the total number of votes eligible to be cast by voting members of the corporation as of the first day of the fiscal year during which such vote is held.
 Except as otherwise provided in these bylaws or as required by law, if a quorum is present at a meeting of the members (or the quorum requirements are satisfied in connection with any ballot in writing or by electronic transmission) the affirmative vote of a majority of the votes cast at such meeting (in connection with such ballot in writing or by electronic transmission) shall represent and be the approval and act of the members.